Home: bestmedicalaid.co.za

 These plans give you a balance between cost and cover, allowing you to manage your everyday healthcare spending while being protected against high hospital costs.

-Others pay these costs from set benefit limits within the medical aid and if you don't use them up in a year, you lose them.
-They are recommended for individuals or families who want predictable benefits for both everyday and major medical needs.
+Traditional medical aids pay these costs from set benefit limits within the medical aid and if you don't use them up in a year, you lose them.

 Both types have plans with a safety net benefit, should you spend all your savings.